Have Ladbrokes closed your account or stake limited you? Don’t be shocked, it’s a lot more common than you think.

 It’s a difficult question to answer because nobody knows except Ladbrokes.
 However, I can tell you that Ladbrokes limited my betting account to £1 stakes after winning just a few hundred pounds.
 I suspect it’s not so much to do with how much money you have won, as large VIP customers routinely bet very large stakes and are welcome with Ladbrokes.

 The question is more about value.
-If you are betting at value and you beat the starting line, then you will always emerge the winner over the longer term.
+If you are betting at value and you beat the starting odds, then you will always emerge the winner over the longer term.
 So if they flag your account as taking value and beating their odds (being smart) they will restrict your stakes and limit your account.

 This is the Ladbrokes Life…

-Unfortunately, this might not have been what you wanted to hear but this is the Ladbrokes life!
+Unfortunately, this might not have been what you wanted to hear but this is the real Ladbrokes life!

-One thought on “Ladbrokes Stake Limited You? | What You Need to Know…
+2 thoughts on “Ladbrokes Stake Limited You? | What You Need to Know…”

-1. Greetings from Australia.
+Greetings from Australia.
 I really enjoy your YouTube Channel!

 Bet 365, recently blocked me from betting on a horse race, with a stake of about $65 AUD.
 Before that I was using a Martingale system with a starting bet of 0.5% of my betting bank.
 Apparently, The Maximum Stake Allowed is $50.
 I’ve therefore looked at betting exchanges, in particular those on The Betinasia platform.
 (Betfair have banned me, for reasons that are unclear.)
 Although I’m not sure I would find the liquidity I’m seeking, on exchanges.
 In other words, would by bets always get matched?